$0 Alaska Foster Care Quick-Start Checklist

 Key rights that Alaska foster parents hold include:

 The right to receive information about the children placed with you.
-Before a placement, OCS must share the child's reason for removal, medical history, medications, allergies, behavioral history, trauma triggers, school status, and any special educational needs.
-You are not supposed to receive a child without this information.
+OCS should provide known information about the child's reason for removal, medical conditions, current medications, allergies, behavioral and trauma history, school status, and educational needs at or around placement.
+In an emergency, information may be incomplete and should be followed up.

 The right to appeal licensing decisions.
 Your foster care license is considered a property right in Alaska.
 OCS cannot revoke your license without following due process procedures that include written notice of the reason for revocation and an opportunity to appeal the decision.
 This protection is not well-publicized in standard orientation materials, but it is real and it matters.